 - the effectiveness of two doses of the Pfizer vaccine against hospitalisation or severe disease due to Delta infection is about 90–96%.

 Some countries are reporting that the effectiveness of the vaccine against Delta infection may reduce over time.
 This is being monitored to help decision-making about whether booster doses of the vaccine may be needed in the future.

 Vaccination does help to reduce transmission of the virus.
 Taking other precautions also remains important in order to continue to protect our communities against Delta.
 As well as vaccination, early detection of cases and swift contact tracing, and isolation of cases and contacts, is critical.

 It will also be important to continue to protect ourselves and our whānau and stop the transmission of the disease by following health habits such as:

-- If you show any symptoms, call Healthline and get a COVID-19 test
+- if you feel unwell or show any symptoms, stay home.
+Call Healthline and get a COVID-19 test

-Further information on Delta and other variants of interest or concern may be seen on our Science News page, updated weekly.
+Further information on Delta and other variants of interest or concern may be seen on our Science News page.